Chart Color Schemes

 Salamander Bay features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 64.6% of all households, including 18.8% couples with children, 34.6% couples without children, and 10.1% single parent families.
-Non-family households constitute the remaining 35.4%, with lone person households at 33.9% and group households comprising 1.5%.
+Non-family households constitute the remaining 35.4%, with lone person households making up 33.9% and group households comprising 1.5%.
 The median household size is 2.1 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households